How to Create a Newsletter (If You Don’t Know How to Start)

 Then, find the subject lines that work best by A/B testing them.

 A/B testing your subject lines lets you determine which of your subject lines has a higher open and click rate.
-And with that data, you’ll be able to optimize and improve your future subject lines.
+And with that data, you can optimize and improve your future subject lines.

-Now, once your list grows even bigger, you can start testing more variations against each other.
+Once your list grows bigger, you can start testing more variations against each other.

-For instance, we at AutoGrow always choose 4 subject lines from the 20 and run an A/B test.
+For instance, we at AutoGrow always choose four subject lines from the 20 and run A/B tests.

-One way to help pick out which of your variations to test is by using the Advanced Marketing Institute tool—a headline analyzer.
+One way to help pick out which of your variations to test is by using the Headline Analyzer from the Advanced Marketing Institute (AMI).

 And finally, check your newsletter before it’s sent.
-Because once you hit “send”, you won’t be able to undo it.
+Because once you hit “Send,” you cannot undo it.

-You can send a test email to your email address to make sure everything’s in place.
+You can send a test email to your email address to ensure everything’s in place.
 It’s what we do with every newsletter we send.

-Step 9: Track the Success of Your Emails & Pick Out Insights You Can Use to Optimize Later
+Creating a Newsletter Step 9: Track the Success of Your Emails and Pick Out Insights You Can Use To Optimize Later

 This step is really simple.